DigitalPhonetics/IMS-Toucan/README.md

 #### Pretrained Models

 You don't need to use pretrained models, but it can speed things up tremendously.
-They will be downloaded on the fly automatically when they are needed, thanks to Huggingface🤗 and [VB](https://github.com/Vaibhavs10) in particular.
+They will be downloaded on the fly automatically when they are needed, thanks to Hugging Face🤗 and [VB](https://github.com/Vaibhavs10) in particular.

 #### \[optional] eSpeak-NG